tombensve/NS-Toolbox/LicAnnotations/README.md

 ----

 **!!!
-DO NOTE THAT I'M NOT SURE THAT THIS WORKS LEGALLY FOR ALL LICENSES!!!**
+DO NOTE THAT I'M NOT SURE THAT THIS WORKS LEGALLY BY USING ANNOTATIONS!**

+But I also don't see why it should't!

 ----